How Crocodilians, [Alligators, Dinosaurs] Are Similar Explained by Classification

 So, are alligators related to dinosaurs?
 Yes, both alligators and dinosaurs are archosaurs that have common ancestors from the mid-Triassic period, roughly 230 million years ago.
 They share common characteristics such as laying eggs, long hind legs, and short forelimbs and teeth that are set in sockets.

-To answer what dinosaur did alligators evolve from, we need to understand a bit of scientific classification to illustrate the thinking that scientists have.
+To answer what dinosaurs did alligators evolve from – or more specifically – are alligators dinosaurs, we need to understand a bit of scientific classification to illustrate scientists’ thinking.

 The Two Basic Classification Systems